 The National Executive Committee announce that Maj.
 Gen. Kieran Brennan (retd) has been appointed to the post of Vice President of IUNVA.

 He has agreed to represent us at meetings with the Department of Defence and to assist us in any way that he can.
 He brings a wealth of experience which will be a great benefit to the association.

 Retirement and Appointment – CEO - ONE

-In mid February 2022, Ollie O’Connor will retire from his appointment as Chief Executive Officer of the Organisation of National Ex Service Personnel, an appointment that he has held since Nov 2006, before that, he was the Communications Officer for PDFORRA from 1997.
+Ollie O’Connor retired from his appointment as Chief Executive Officer of the Organisation of National Ex Service Personnel, an appointment that he has held since 2006, before that, he was the Communications Officer for PDFORRA from 1997.
 IUNVA thanks Ollie for his dedicated work in support of all military veterans in their time of need and for his comradeship and assistance to the membership of IUNVA in advancing the interests of veterans.

 We welcome his replacement as ONE CEO, Lieut Col Cormac Kirwan (Retd).
 Cormac joined the Army as a Cadet in 1988 and he served in the Cav Corps in DFTC and DFHQ.
 He served overseas with UNIFIL, KFOR, EUTM Somalia and MONUSCO.
-Since he retired from the DF in Dec 2016, he has been operations manager with Kildare GAA.
 We wish Cormac every success in his new appointment.

 Comdt Joe Fallon DSM (Retd) - 'Book Green Cap and Blue Beret'